ZhanboShiAI/ENMuS/README.md

 Audio-visual navigation has received considerable attention in recent years.
 However, the majority of related investigations have focused on single sound-source scenarios.
 Studies in this field for multiple sound-source scenarios remain underexplored due to the limitations of two aspects.
 First, the existing audio-visual navigation dataset only has limited audio samples, making it difficult to simulate diverse multiple sound-source environments.
 Second, existing navigation frameworks are mainly designed for single sound-source scenarios, thus their performance is severely reduced in multiple sound-source scenarios.
 To fill in these two research gaps to some extent, we establish a large-scale audio dataset named **BeDAViN** and propose a new embodied navigation framework called **ENMuS<sup>3</sup>**.

 ## Citation
-If you use this project in your research, please cite the following [paper]():
+If you use this project in your research, please cite the following [paper](https://ojs.aaai.org/index.php/AAAI/article/view/33608):
 ```
-Coming Soon
+@inproceedings{shi2025towards,
+  title={Towards Audio-Visual Navigation in Noisy Environments: A Large-Scale Benchmark Dataset and an Architecture Considering Multiple Sound-Sources},
+  author={Shi, Zhanbo and Zhang, Lin and Li, Linfei and Shen, Ying},
+  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},
+  volume={39},
+  number={14},
+  pages={14673--14680},
+  year={2025}
+}
 ```

 ## Appendix